sekarinotan/cordova-sqlite-storage/README.md

 - Failure-safe nested transactions with batch processing optimizations (according to HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/))
 - Transaction API (based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/)) is designed for maximum flexiblibility, does not allow any transactions to be left hanging open.
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
-  - Keeps sqlite database in known, platform specific user data location on all supported platforms (Android/iOS/macOS/Windows), which can be reconfigured on iOS/macOS.
+  - Keeps sqlite database in known, platform specific user data location on all supported platforms (except for browser), which can be reconfigured on iOS/macOS.
 Whether or not the database on the iOS platform is synchronized to iCloud depends on the selected database location.
   - No arbitrary size limit.
 SQLite limits described at: <http://www.sqlite.org/limits.html>
 - Also validated for multi-page applications by internal test selfTest function.
 - This project is self-contained though with sqlite3 dependencies auto-fetched by npm.
 There are no dependencies on other plugins such as cordova-plugin-file.